sartaj/esops/Roadmap.md

 # esops

 Cross platform JavaScript Devops through a CLI.
-Write once & ship anywhere in a (mostly) professional manner.
+The goal is for you to be able to learn as little as possible and maximize how many different kinds of products you can ship in a (mostly) professional manner.

 Designed for startups, learners, and coders who prefer to not think about DevOps but want code to certain standards.

+# Primary Learning Curves

+* Git
+* CSS + CSS in JS
+* HTML + JSX
+* ES6 JavaScript
+* React.js Design Patterns
+* Async Management (through user preferred system)
+* State Management (through user preferred system)

 ## Features